mesinkasir/bludic/README.md

 ### Installation on bludit project

-+ download source code - and upload on your project/bl-themes
++ Download source code - and upload on your project/bl-themes
 + Logon on your admin panel - click on themes and activate bludic template.